e-Learning Module

 Research

-Theme 2: Lack of frameworks for designing effective patient education in E-learning modules
+• Theme 2: Lack of frameworks for designing effective patient education in E-learning modules, animation design, and how to incorporate the two together

 Design